 SAFE users realize that they can mint more RAI against their ETH and that they will be able to buy cheap RAI once the market price tanks

-Token holders realize that they can redeem less ETH during Settlement and, in order to earn money, they need to short RAI
+Token holders realize that they can redeem less ETH during Settlement and they need to short RAI

 No. The protocol doesn't change the amount of tokens you have.
 Rather, it changes the target price that the protocol wants RAI to have on exchanges.

 This is exactly what the system wants you to ask yourself when it charges a negative redemption rate.
 The system is trying to incentivize RAI holders to sell and bring the market price down and close to the redemption price.